 1. AND

-If you add an AND operator between your two keywords, only results containing both keywords will be displayed in the search results.
+If you add an AND operator between your two keywords, only results that contain both keywords will be displayed in the search results.

-Useful Tip: You can enter an ampersand (&) instead of typing the word AND.
+Useful tip: You can enter an ampersand (&) instead of entering the word AND.

 2. NOT

-If you add the NOT operator between your two keywords , only results that contain the first keyword, but not the second, will be displayed in the search results.
+If you add the NOT operator between your two keywords, the search results will only show results that contain the first keyword, but not the second.

-Useful Tip: You can use a minus sign (-) instead of typing the word NOT.
+Useful tip: You can use a minus sign (-) instead of entering the word NOT.

 3. OR

-If you insert OR between your search terms, you will get hits that contain at least one of the search terms.
+If you insert OR between your search terms, you will receive hits that contain at least one of the search terms.

 ⚠️ Important note: